lehzhu/financeAgent/README.md

 # FinanceQA Agent

 This is a Python-based agent for the FinanceQA benchmark, running on Modal with OpenAI's GPT-4o.
-It tackles financial analysis questions (tactical and conceptual) to achieve >60% accuracy.
+It tackles financial analysis questions (tactical and conceptual).
+Current performance is at 11% with base GPT-4o.

 ## Setup